Why taurine is so important for cats and dogs

 - Start and control processes: Iron, for example, is used in red blood cells to help transport oxygen around the body.

-- Nourish and protect the body: Some nutrients promote health and help fight the effects of ageing and others aid recovery.
+- Nourish and protect the body: Some nutrients promote health and help fight the effects of aging and others aid recovery.

-Taurine is an amino acid found in tissues and organs throughout the body, including the muscles, heart, brain and retina.
-Unlike most amino acids, taurine doesn’t create protein cells but it does play many other important roles.
+Taurine is an amino acid found in tissues and organs throughout the body, including the muscles, heart, brain, and retina.
+Unlike most amino acids, taurine doesn’t create protein in cells but it does play many other important roles.
 For example, it:

 - Supports healthy blood flow.